Tsawwassen/hme/README.md

 - - ex : <Inventory batch:{true} /> and then use it as a boolean value in the parent component
 - Force the print page to be landscape for shelf labels
 - - You can use the 'size: landscape;' inside @page, but it changes the layout of the table.
 Not sure what is causing it
+- Figure out how to use automated testing...

 ## Printer Preferences